0xPolygonMiden/air-script/docs/src/description/buses.md

 Similarly to the previous example elements can be inserted or removed from `q` with binary selectors.
 However, as it is a LogUp-based bus, it is also possible to add and remove elements with a given scalar multiplicity with the `with` keyword (here, `d` does not have to be binary).

-The global resulting constraint on the column of the bus is the following, where $\alpha_i$ corresponds to the i-th random value provided by the verifier:
+The global resulting constraint on the column of the bus is the following, where $\alpha_i$ corresponds to the i-th random value provided by the verifier, $q$ represents the current bus state, and $q'$ represents the bus state in the next row:

 $$
 q ′ + \frac{s}{ \alpha_0 + \alpha_1 \cdot e + \alpha_2 \cdot f + \alpha_3 \cdot g } = q + \frac{d}{ \alpha_0 + \alpha_1 \cdot a + \alpha_2 \cdot b + \alpha_3 \cdot c}